American, b. 1971

 Chiara has recently photographed the facades of houses throughout San Francisco’s Excelsior and Sunset districts, producing portraits of mid-century architectural styles distinctive to the neighborhoods.
 These buildings often fill the image with a monumentality that belies their unusual eccentricities and aged appearances.
 Rather than wax nostalgic about a bygone era, these photographs draw our attention to fading elements of the landscape and tell a thoughtful, complex story about the changing San Francisco terrain.

 John Chiara was an artist-in-residence at Art Factory Budapest, Hungary (2017); Crown Point Press, San Francisco (2016, 2006) and the Marin Headlands Center for the Arts (2010).
-His work has been widely exhibited in group and solo exhibitions at the Museum of Photographic Arts, San Diego, CA; San Francisco City Hall, CA (2013); Museum Bürengasse, Zurich, Switzerland (2013); Pier 24 Photography, San Francisco, CA (2013); Luis De Jesus Gallery, Los Angeles, CA (2013); San Jose Museum of Art, CA (2014); and J. Paul Getty Museum, Los Angeles, CA (2015).
-His work has been collected by institutions that include the J. Paul Getty Museum, Los Angeles, CA; the Haggerty Museum of Art, Milwaukee, WI; Los Angeles County Museum of Art, CA; the Museum of Photographic Arts, San Diego, CA; National Gallery of Art, Washington, D.C.; the Pilara Foundation, Pier 24 Photography, San Francisco, CA; and San Jose Museum of Art, CA. His work is the subject of a forthcoming monograph to be published by Aperture.
+His work has been widely exhibited in group and solo exhibitions at the Museum of Photographic Arts, San Diego, CA; San Francisco City Hall, CA (2013); Museum Bürengasse, Zurich, Switzerland (2013); Pier 24 Photography, San Francisco, CA (2013, 2011); San Jose Museum of Art, CA (2014); and J. Paul Getty Museum, Los Angeles, CA (2015).
+His work has been collected by institutions that include the J. Paul Getty Museum, Los Angeles, CA; the Haggerty Museum of Art, Milwaukee, WI; Los Angeles County Museum of Art, CA; the Museum of Photographic Arts, San Diego, CA; National Gallery of Art, Washington, D.C.; the Pilara Foundation Collection, Pier 24 Photography, San Francisco, CA; and San Jose Museum of Art, CA. His work is the subject of a forthcoming monograph to be published by Aperture.